ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 ZenHub Logs are available `/var/log/zenhub/<type>.<service_name>.log`, archived daily as `/var/log/zenhub/<type>.<service_name>.log.tar.gz.<date>` and rotated weekly.

-`<type>` is either `database` or `application`, `service_name` refers to a different component of ZenHub Enterprise (in short, a different container).
+`<type>` is either `database` or `application`. `service_name` refers to a different component of ZenHub Enterprise (in short, a different container).

-### Sending logs to an external log aggregator
+### 6.1 Sending Logs to an External Log Aggregator

 Internally, [Fluentd](https://www.fluentd.org/) is used to collect logs, you can adapt the configuration to send logs to an external log aggregator of your choice.

-Fluentd offers a wide range of [output plugins](https://www.fluentd.org/plugins/all#input-output) like AWS Cloudwatch, GCP Stack Driver, New Relic, Logz.io...
+Fluentd offers a wide range of [output plugins](https://www.fluentd.org/plugins/all#input-output) like AWS Cloudwatch, GCP Stack Driver, New Relic, Logz.io, and more.

-Once you found the plugin for your need, you will have to
+Once you found the plugin for your need, follow the steps below to configure ZenHub to forward logs.

-1. enhance the Fluentd configuration we provide
-2. build a dedicated image with the plugin installed
-3. update the the Fluentd DaemonSet to use your configuration
-4. restart the DaemonSet

-5. enhance the Fluentd configuration
+#### 6.1.1 Enhance the Fluentd Configuration

-- copy the Fluentd configuration `cp ${ZENHUB_HOME}/kustomizations/fluentd/fluentd.conf ${ZENHUB_HOME}/configuration/custom-fluentd.conf`
+- Copy the Fluentd configuration `cp ${ZENHUB_HOME}/kustomizations/fluentd/fluentd.conf ${ZENHUB_HOME}/configuration/custom-fluentd.conf`
-- add the `<match application.*>` and/or `<match database.*>` which correspond to the chosen plugin
+- Add the `<match application.*>` and/or `<match database.*>` which correspond to the chosen plugin.
-- there is a simple example for Gcloud Stack Driver you can bet inspiration from
+- There is an example for [Google Cloud Stack Driver](https://cloud.google.com/logging/docs/agent/configuration) you can use as a reference.

-2. build the dedicated image
+#### 6.1.2 Build a Dedicated Image with the Plugin Installed

-- get the sample Dockerfile from `${ZENHUB_HOME}/kustomizations/fluentd/Dockerfile` and add your plugin
+- Get the sample Dockerfile from `${ZENHUB_HOME}/kustomizations/fluentd/Dockerfile` and add your plugin.
-- the provided sample Dockerfile installs the Stack Driver plugins with `sudo gem install fluent-plugin-google-cloud`, update it to reflect your plugin installation process
+- The provided sample Dockerfile installs the Stack Driver plugins with `sudo gem install fluent-plugin-google-cloud`, update it to reflect your plugin installation process.
-- build the image and load it onto the VM, you can do with the following code snippet
+- Build the image and load it onto the VM, you can do with the following code snippet:

 ```bash
 # from a context with the Dockerfile and a Docker daemon available